Does WP Rocket work with Cloudflare CDN services?

 If you need to re-write the URL of static files, then this option becomes valid.
 Otherwise, it only needs to be toggled on if you use Cloudflare’s flexible SSL features.

 Never use these features if your WordPress blog runs on full SSL protocol.
 It may break your website functionalities.

 Since Cloudflare is a CDN for your domain name, you don’t need to configure this in the WP Rocket CDN tab.

 You don’t need to enter the Cloudflare CNAME there.

-WP Rocket is unarguably the most widely used WordPress cache plugins.
-And Cloudflare is certainly one of the most popular CDN solutions today.
+WP Rocket is unarguably the most widely used WordPress cache plugin.
+And Cloudflare is undoubtedly one of the most popular CDN solutions today.

-So using the two speed and performance solutions together will make a BIG difference in your site performance.
+So, using the two speed and performance solutions will make a BIG difference in your site performance.